 import OpenAI from "openai";const client = new OpenAI({ baseURL: "http://localhost:3000/openai/v1", apiKey: "unused",});const response = await client.chat.completions.create({ model: "tensorzero::function_name::extract_data", messages: [ { role: "user", content: "Hi, I'm Sarah Johnson and you can reach me at sarah.j@example.com", }, ],});

-While we recommend specifying a fixed schema in the configuration whenever possible, you can provide the output schema dynamically at inference time if your use case demands it.See output_schema in the Inference API Reference or response_format in the Inference (OpenAI) API Reference.You can also override json_mode at inference time if necessary.
+While we recommend specifying a fixed schema in the configuration whenever possible, you can provide the output schema dynamically at inference time if your use case demands it.See response_format in the Inference (OpenAI) API Reference.You can also override json_mode at inference time if necessary.

 Dynamic inference parameters like json_mode apply to specific variant types.